 How it all started!

-The South Western Regional Fisheries Board introduced 200 adult Bream into the upper Carrigadrohid Lake in 1974; however it was not until 15 years later that large stocks of Bream were discovered in the lower Inniscarra Lake.
+The South Western Regional Fisheries Board introduced 200 adult bream into the upper Carrigadrohid Lake in 1974.
+However it was not until 15 years later that large stocks of Bream were discovered in the lower Inniscarra Lake.

 Much of Inniscarra Lake remains relatively unfished and is sure to throw up a few surprises for the enterprising angler.

-Popular fishing spots:
+Popular fishing spots include:

-This is an area of scenic beauty and anglers are requested to keep it so by taking away their rubbish.”
+This is an area of scenic beauty and anglers are requested to keep it so by taking away their rubbish.